 - Gently fold the edges of the pastry over the fruit, leaving the middle open.

 - Brush the pastry edges with milk and sprinkle coarse sugar on top.
-Dollop butter over the top of the fruit.
+Add dollops of butter over the top of the fruit.

 - Slide your baking pan under the parchment paper and transfer the galette onto the baking pan.

-- Bake for 40 minutes until edges are golden and the middle is set and bubbly (note: if the edges are browning too fast, cover with tin foil).
+- Bake for 35-40 minutes or until the edges are golden and the middle is set and bubbly (note: if the edges are browning too fast, cover with tin foil).

-- Let the galette cool for approx. 10-15 minutes before serving.
+- Let the galette completely cool before serving.

-If you have an extremely juicy filling, add 1 Tablespoon of all-purpose flour to the mixture.
-This will thicken the filling and help with the juices spilling out as it bakes.
+If you have an extremely juicy filling, add 1-2 tablespoons of all-purpose flour to the mixture.
+This will thicken the filling.

 - Serving Size: 1 slice of 12